A. http://www.ke5fx.com/gpib/setup.exe will always point to the latest version.

 The Prologix GPIB-USB adapter requires the installation of drivers from the FTDI site.
 These VCP ("virtual COM port") drivers enable communication with the Prologix adapter by simulating a standard RS-232 serial port.

-Prologix GPIB-ETHERNET adapters don't require any drivers at all -- you just need to edit CONNECT.INI to supply the adapter's IP address and port.
-This process is handled automatically by the PROLOGIX.EXE configuration program.
+Prologix GPIB-ETHERNET adapters don't require any drivers at all -- you just need to update CONNECT.INI to supply the adapter's IP address and port.
+This can be done automatically in the GPIB Configurator program.

 A. Some Agilent adapters claim to support NI488.2 compatibility.
 Although I don't have any direct experience with the compatibility layer, reports from users have been positive.
 Try searching for "NI488.2" at http://www.agilent.com for further details.